News

 Submission

 The deadline for proposals is February 15th, 2025.
 E-mail in a single, combined pdf file (file name = your name) the following to storbeck@law.eur.nl: title, abstract (300 words, in English), contact details, affiliation.
 The symposium is free of charge and has limited spaces.
-A small fee is possible for artists showing their work.

 Contact us